JayaswalPrateek/MyCSnotesForME/Cpp.md

 - called when the object goes out of the scope
 - if the object is created in HEAP and deleted then the destructor gets called
 - <mark style="background: #D2B3FFA6;">if a file is opened in a class then it should be closed in its destructor</mark>
-- or any HEAP allocations made in the class should be deleted in its destructor
+- <mark style="background: #D2B3FFA6;">or any HEAP allocations made in the class should be deleted in its destructor</mark>
 - during inheritance
 	- first the parent constructor is called
 	- then the child constructor is called
 	- then the child destructor is called
 	- then the parent destructor is called
-	- if we have a parent pointer and child object and used delete ptr then
+	- if we have a parent pointer and child object and used delete pointer then
 		- only parent class destructor will be called
 		- to fix this make the parent class destructor virtual
 			- then parent class destructor is called then child class destructor